Md. Abu Zahir

 Md.
-Abu Zahir (মোঃ আবু জাহির) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Habiganj-3.
+Abu Zahir is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Habiganj-3 constituency.

 Early life

-Zahir was born on 3 March 1963.
+Abu Zahir was born on 3 March 1963.
 He went to law school and practiced law after graduation.

 Career

 Zahir was elected to Parliament on 5 January 2014 from Habiganj-3 as a Bangladesh Awami League candidate.

-He is also the President of Habiganj District Awami League.
+He is also the President of Habiganj District Awami League, elected in 2019.